tanrax/wp-backup/README.md

-Create backups or restore on your WordPress using a simple script so as not to depend on plugins or WP-CLI.
-Bash's power is enough.
-Multi-site compatible.
+Create **backups or restore on your WordPress** using a **simple script in Bash** so as not to depend on plugins or WP-CLI.

+- Easy.
+- Very fast.
+- Multi-site compatible.
+- Compatible with cron and any unix utility.
+- Maintains settings, plugins and any important elements.
+- Compatible with Linux, MacOS and BSD.

 ## Use